apollographql/apollo-federation-subgraph-compatibility/SUBGRAPH_GUIDE.md

    it to include the name of your library under `.github/workflows/test-subgraph-<library>.yaml`
    - This is a workflow that will be triggered for PRs opened against your implementation.
    - Modify the template so it only triggers for your implementation.
+7. Update `.github/workflows/comment.yaml` workflow to include name of your newly created workflow ( this will enable automatic compatibility comments on PRs against your implementation).

 ## How can I have my hosted subgraph included in this?